JonatasBaldasso/school-registration/README.md

 # School Registration
 ## Starting the project:
 Run the following commands on command-line
-- ./gradlew bootJar
+- Run "./gradlew bootJar"
-- docker-compose up
+- Run "docker-compose up"
-- ./gradlew bootRun
+- On another tab run "./gradlew bootRun"

 The application will start and connect to a database with some data